 We also use your personal information in the following ways:

-- It is in our legitimate interests to communicate with you and keep you up to date with news and events in order to meet our objectives around social inclusion and helping to build communities.
+It is in our legitimate interests to communicate with you and keep you up to date with news and events in order to meet our objectives around social inclusion and helping to build communities.
 We will let you know if you have the option to opt out of receiving communications.